mchlhuang/biochem3BP3-2018/Lab_7_Epidemiology/README.md

 **Question #4 (1 point).
 How many positions in the genome of *Salmonella enterica* are being used to generate the phylogenetic tree?**

 **Question #5 (2 points).
-Do the various strain labels assigned in WGSA.net form monophyletic clades with strong bootstrap support?
+Do the various strain labels assigned by k-mers form monophyletic clades with strong bootstrap support?
 If not, why do you think this is the case?
 You can ignore the small number of samples that were not assigned to a specific strain.**

 **Question #6 (2 points).
 Given that the reference sequence NC_011294 may be very closely related to the Ontario strains but all other reference sequences are from different MLSTs and outbreaks, is there any evidence that the Ontario samples do not reflect a single source outbreak of *Salmonella*?
 Think carefully about the bootstrap values.**